microsoft/kiota/docs/using.md

 #### `--disable-validation-rules (--dvr)`

 The name of the OpenAPI description validation rule to disable.
-Or `all` to disable all validation rules.
+Or `all` to disable all validation rules including the rules defined in OpenAPI.net.

 Kiota runs a set of validation rules before generating the client to ensure the description contains accurate information to build great client experience.